piroor/treestyletab/README.md

   After that TST never attach new tabs to existing tree automatically.

-  If you want to drag multiple tabs at once to organize tree, [Multiple Tab Handler](https://addons.mozilla.org/firefox/addon/multiple-tab-handler/) will help you.
+  If you want to drag multiple tabs at once to organize tree, Shift/Ctrl-click to select multiple tabs (and [Multiple Tab Handler](https://addons.mozilla.org/firefox/addon/multiple-tab-handler/) for more feature) will help you.
   </details>
 * <details><summary>Adding new minor (trivial) options more and more</summary>